Basic Adoption Requirements

 - Attend and complete the state-required Trauma-Informed Permanency and Safety-Model Approach to Partnerships in Parenting (TIPS-MAPP) training

-We provide services for children who are available for adoption.
-Our organization seeks loving, supportive families who can provide for children’s needs while they are going through the separation and loss of their birth family and becoming a permanent part of a stable, loving family.
-We provide training and support services to families throughout the process, for those who want to adopt or foster-to-adopt.
+We provide services for children available for adoption.
+Our organization seeks loving, supportive families who can meet children’s needs while they are going through the separation and loss of their birth family and becoming a permanent part of a stable, loving family.
+We provide training and support services to families throughout the process for those who want to adopt or foster-to-adopt.